garrandall/popular-music-data/tracks/love-me-right--oh-sheila--angel-city-lara-mcallen.md

 Listen...somebodys gonna hurt you
 The way you love to keep hurting me

-Ooh baby love me right
+Oh baby love me right
 Let me love you till the morning comes
-Ooh sugar love me right
+Oh sugar love me right
 You know I want to be the only one

 Let me love you till you get it right

-Ooh baby.... understand
+Oh baby... understand
 I want you to be the only man
 But it seems so it's getting too hard
-I think i start to have my own fun
+I think I start to have my own fun

-Ooh baby....
+Oh baby...
 It's plain to see
 That i'm qualified to fill your needs
 You think you put'n over on me
 Oh honey baby just you wait and see

-Ooh baby love me right
+Oh baby love me right
 Let me love you till the morning comes
-Ooh sugar love me right
+Oh sugar love me right
 You know I want to be the only one

 Let me love you till you get it right